-Attracting new guests to your restaurant is highly necessary to survive, and during the current Corona pandemic it can be harder than ever.
-But there are strategies and methods that work for most restaurants.
+Attracting new guests to your restaurant is highly necessary to survive.
+There are strategies and methods that work for most restaurants.
 It's just a matter of thinking smart – and right!

 A clear concept